 In 1873, Solomon Pool of Chapel Hill, North Carolina (at the time a principal of a school in Cary, N.C.), patented a small and handy adding machine (US patent 143184) (see image below).

 The adding machine of Pool is a cylindrical adding device with a numerical capacity of 999 (although Pool mentioned that a ring for thousands, or rings for any number that represents a power of ten, may be employed).
-The input and zeroing of the device was made by rotating of the rotary plate B, b, b’, which could be rotated in both directions.
+The input and zeroing of the device was made by rotating the rotary plate B, b, b’, which could be rotated in both directions.

-The tens carry mechanism was implemented by means of a pawl, which caught a ratchet-tooth, and carried the motion to the next ring.
+The tens carry mechanism was implemented by means of a pawl, which caught a ratchet-tooth and carried the motion to the next ring.

-The image featured at the top of this post is ©G-Stock Studio/Shutterstock.com.
+The image featured at the top of this post is ©Unknown author / public domain.